-This cute, reversible cape pattern is an ideal Winter sewing pattern for kids.
+This cute, reversible girls cape pattern is an ideal Winter sewing pattern for kids.
 It is lined and reversible so all your stitching is hidden inside the cape and no serger is required.
-I have used Velcro for the tab fastening but you could also use a button or even a sew in press stud.
+I have used Velcro for the tab fastening but you could also use a button or even a sew-in press stud.
 Make it plain and simple or add a fun applique like this little red riding hood.

-Cape Pattern Sew Along
+Girls Cape Pattern

 This cape pattern comes in kids sizes 2 to 8.
 Designed to be loose, it comes to the waist so kids can easily use their arms and have fun playing without being restricted.